mapbox/mapbox-directions-swift/README.md

 Then `import MapboxDirections`.

-This library requires Xcode 11 or higher in order to build.
+This library requires Xcode 11 or higher in order to build (Xcode 12 if using Swift Package Manager).
 This library supports a minimum deployment target of iOS 10.0 or above, macOS 10.12.0 or above, tvOS 10.0 or above, or watchOS 2.0 or above. v0.30.0 is the last release of MapboxDirections.swift that supports a minimum deployment target of iOS 9._x_, macOS 10.11._x_, tvOS 9._x_, or watchOS 2._x_. v0.30.0 is also the last release that is compatible with Objective-C or AppleScript code.

 This repository contains an example application that demonstrates how to use the framework.
 To run it, you need to use [Carthage](https://github.com/Carthage/Carthage) 0.19 or above to install the dependencies.
 Detailed documentation is available in the [Mapbox API Documentation](https://docs.mapbox.com/api/navigation/#directions).